Anna Manning Comfort: New York City

-When the children had grown up, Comfort resumed study to the end of specializing in gynecology, and practiced for nearly thirty years thereafter.
-The resumption of her medical practice brought many remarks among the university people, among whom she had about an equal number of friends and critics.
+When her children were older, Comfort resumed her medical career, specializing in gynecology, and practiced for nearly thirty years thereafter.
+The resumption of her medical practice brought many remarks among the university people, among whom she had about an equal number of supporters and critics.
 In the field of gynecology, she achieved success and distinction.

-In 1874, Dr. and Prof. Comfort co-authored Women's Education and Women's Health: Chiefly in Reply to "Sex in Education", in which Clarke attacked the higher education of woman.
-Dr. Comfort lectured on the League of Nations and contributed articles to the Peace Award Contests.
-She made contributions on medical subjects to the professional journals, as well many figitive writings in prose and poetry to various publications.
+In 1874, Anna and George Comfort co-authored Women's Education and Women's Health: Chiefly in Reply to "Sex in Education."
+The work was a response to Sex in Education by Edward H. Clarke, which argued against the higher education of woman.
+Comfort lectured on the League of Nations and contributed articles to the Peace Award Contests.
+She made contributions on medical subjects to the professional journals, as well many writings in prose and poetry to various publications.
 Since retiring from her active medical practice, Comfort wrote prose, verse, and biographies.

-In 1887 and 1891, she traveled extensively in Europe, where she visited many important hospitals and medical institutions.
+In 1887 and 1891, Comfort traveled extensively in Europe, where she visited many important hospitals and medical institutions.

+In 1899, Comfort published a poem titled "Home Burdens of Uncle Sam," an anti-imperialist response to "The White Man's Burden" by Rudyard Kipling.

 Comfort held memberships in the New York Woman’s Medical Society; Honorary Membership in the Lozier Medical Club; and 55 years of membership in Sorosis.

 Death and legacy

-In 1916, an endowed scholarship at the New York Medical College and Hospital for Women was named in Comfort's honor.
+In 1916, the New York Medical College and Hospital for Women established an endowed scholarship named in Comfort's honor.

 Anna Manning Comfort died of pneumonia, in New York, January 12, 1931.